dschilling/csharpnotes/csharpnotes1/README.txt

       non-commercial purposes.
 No claim is made about the suitability or reliability of any of the source code.

-The source files for "Introduction to Programming using Java" include XML files, which contain most of the text; XSLT transformation files, which are used to translate the XML files into a web site and LaTeX files; image files for both the web and PDF versions; Java source
+The source files for "Introduction to Programming Using C#" include XML files, which contain most of the text; XSLT transformation files, which are used to translate the XML files into a web site and LaTeX files; image files for both the web and PDF versions; Java source